Download Our Free Sermon

 This next sheet has a wooden frame background.
 Compared to the previous ones, it has a bigger box for children to write down the words they heard but did not know.
 It also has a bigger font and box for the main passage.
 This helps children to spot and memorize the passage right away.

 This note sheet gives more emphasis on writing the things they learned.
 It highlights that box by using stars in the design.
 Also, this sheet has an application and reflection part.
 In this way, the child can continue to learn and reflect even after the service.

-This sheet gives more emphasis to the visual side of a child’s learning ability by adding a bigger space for drawing.
+This sheet emphasizes the visual side of a child’s learning ability by adding a bigger space for drawing.
 This helps children avoid feelings of drowsiness and adds more fun to learning.
 It also has an application part where they can reflect on what they have learned.

 This sheet has a lot of boxes kids can add information to.
-It has more emphasis on what a kid has learned from the sermon by giving it a bigger space and putting it on top of the sheet.
+It emphasizes what a kid has learned from the sermon by giving it a bigger space and putting it on top of the sheet.
 This sheet also has a lot of cute cliparts to keep the kids’ interest alive.

 This next note sheet has more description and text provided for each box.
-This is appropriate for kids who are old enough to read more and write more.
+This is appropriate for kids old enough to read and write more.
 This sheet keeps their attention by using a livelier font and background.

 This sheet has fewer boxes to write information into.
-But, it has bigger drawings and livelier fonts.
-This is more suitable for younger children who need more help in keeping their attention to the sermon.
+But it has bigger drawings and livelier fonts.
+This is more suitable for younger children who need more help keeping their attention to the sermon.

-Just like the previous one, this sheet also uses bigger boxes and bigger illustrations.
+Like the previous one, this sheet also uses bigger boxes and illustrations.
 But instead of using different kinds of pages, this one uses different kinds of shapes to separate the different parts of the sheet.